Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 - Great teams search for ideas and money.

-- Those with good ideas seek teams and funding.
+- Those with good ideas seek strong teams and funding.

 - Prepare a description of the envisioned organization that explains:

-- Whose problem it will solve and how it will solve it
+- Whose problem it will solve with what and why customers will buy.

 - How the organization will find, sell, and serve customers

-- How revenue, costs of generating revenue, and the cost of delivery and support activities will generate, over time, financial stability and profit at an increasing rate.
+- How revenue, costs of generating revenue, and the cost of delivery and support activities will generate, over time, financial stability and profit at increasing scale and rate.

 It is most efficient (i.e., it costs less, takes less time, and is easier) to uncover and sort out challenges by thinking through and articulating a concept rather than through trial and error.
 It is also easier, and more likely to be unambiguous, to share a well-thought-out Concept with those who eventually join, invest in, or advise the organization.